antest1/KcaSniffer/README.md

 Since Android system only allows one VpnService, there was a difficulty to use multiple applications which need to get real-time kancolle data.
-So, this project aims to support real-time data to multiple 3rd-party kancolle tools, and enables other developers to make various kancolle-related applications (like viewers, material logger, etc) without knowledge of android system or network implementation details.
+So, this project aims to support real-time data to multiple 3rd-party kancolle tools, and enables other developers to make various kancolle-related applications (like viewers, material logger, etc) without knowledge of android system or network-related implementation details.

 ※ This application is under development.
 The data specification may be different after some updates.
-※ The icon is temporal generated in [Here](https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html).
-I'll update it as available.

 Requirement
 -------